How to sync Messages using iCloud

-With iOS 11.4, you can now sync your Messages from iPhone to your iCloud account.
+With iOS 11.4 and above versions, you can sync your Messages from iPhone to your iCloud account.
 This will bring all your Messages from any Apple device to all your Apple devices via iCloud, as long as you’re using the same Apple ID on all your devices.

-How to enable Messages in iCloud on iPhone and iPad
+How to sync Messages using iCloud on iPhone and iPad

 - Open Settings app on your iPhone or iPad.